-One of the primary aims of EAP seminar activities is to help students improve their intellectual and critical thinking and deepen their understanding of a particular subject area (see, for example, Oxford EAP, the aim of seminars, 2020).
-Students are encouraged to use 'academic seminar language' (for example, taking part in discussions, using intonation, giving and responding to feedback, asking and answering questions about purpose and method, and agreeing/disagreeing) (see, for example, Oxford EAP 2020).
-Thus, EAP seminars provide useful settings for speaking activities as they lead to student interaction.
-Although this is not always the case, international students tend to find EAP seminar classes beneficial as preparation for the seminar classes that they take when they start their degree; a considerable number of international students stated that EAP seminar classes helped them to improve their communication skills and 'become more culturally aware' (Tweedie et al., 2015, p.46).
+One of the primary aims of EAP seminar activities is to help students improve their intellectual and critical thinking and deepen their understanding of a particular subject area (see, for example, Oxford EAP, the aim of seminars, 2016).
+Students are encouraged to use 'academic seminar language' (for example, taking part in discussions, using intonation, giving and responding to feedback, asking and answering questions about purpose and method, and agreeing/disagreeing) (see, for example, Oxford EAP 2016; Access EAP, 2010).
+Thus EAP seminars provide useful settings for speaking activities as they lead to student interaction.
+Although this is not always the case, international students tend to find EAP seminar classes beneficial as preparation for the seminar classes that they take when they start their degree; furthermore, research conducted in 2015 on the effects of EAP seminars on the development of international students' speaking, a considerable number of international students stated that EAP seminar classes helped them to improve their communication skills and 'become more culturally aware' (Tweedie & Kim, 2015, p.
+46).

-Aguilar (2018, p.
+Aquilar (2018, p.
 36) has suggested that EAP seminar classes be used to improve students' social acculturation and intercultural skills, summarising the potential benefits of EAP seminars as follows: